THIS KIT IS DESIGNED FOR EUROVAN WINNEBAGO FULL CAMPERS.

 • (4) Wheel centering rings

-Tire options: we offer Michelin Defender T or Yokohama Geolandar A/T G015.
-The Defender T is Michelin's latest and greatest tire.
-It 's perfect for drivers looking for a long-lasting, comfortable tire that delivers all-season traction in the dry, wet and light snow.
-The Geolandar A/T G015 is developed for drivers looking for a tough and durable tire capable of withstanding off-road duty while providing long treadlife and year-round traction, even in snow.
+Tire options: We offer Michelin Defender T+H or Yokohama Geolandar A/T G015.
+The Defender T+H is Michelin's flagship tire.
+It is perfect for drivers looking for a long-lasting, comfortable tire that delivers all-season traction in the dry, wet and light snow.
+The Geolandar is developed for drivers looking for a tough and durable tire capable of withstanding off-road duty while providing long treadlife and year-round traction, even in snow.

 Disclaimer: Bilsteins are not designed for prolonged off-road use, especially wash-board type roads.
 Due to their internal valving, they can and will overheat due to extended periods of off-highway travel.
 Like any shock Bilstein manufactures, overheating is not covered under the lifetime warranty.